wp-graphql/examples/theme-w-ssr-support/README.md

 ## SSR Notes & Caveats
 ### public/functions.php
 Context data is defined in a singleton pattern.
-Also, in order for ApolloGraphQL to work server side on the same machine as WordPress `127.0.0.1` has to be used instead of `localhost`.
+Also, in order for ApolloGraphQL to work server side on the same machine as WordPress `127.0.0.1` has to be used instead of `localhost` in local dev environments.
 Otherwise, the an **ECONNREFUSED** error is thrown.
+Another thing if you change chunk configuration in webpack be sure to update `VENDOR_SCRIPT_URI` in both the context and the `wp_graphql_enqueue_scripts` function below
 ```
 /**
  * @var app_context stores context for request